 Switching to have a meter may save you money as you only pay for the water you use.
-Both your water and sewerage charges will be calculated on the meter readings.
-Fitting will normally be free of charge.
+It is free of charge and both your water and sewerage charges will be calculated on the meter readings.

-Fitting a meter is normally free for domestic customers, if the pipework and space available is adequate and our surveyor can determine a suitable meter location.
-If you wish to have your meter fitted in a specific location, you may have to pay additional costs.
+Fitting a meter is normally free for our customers.
+However, If you wish to have your meter fitted in a specific location, you may have to pay additional costs.
 Our surveyor will explain these to you.
 In certain circumstances, it may not be possible to fit a meter.
 Our surveyor will discuss the options with you if this is the case.

 For more details on what happens next and the terms and conditions which apply as well as some important safety information, please read the leaflet below.

 Our leaflet which explains more about the benefits is below.
 If you would prefer to have a leaflet sent in the post, please call us on 0345 601 5983.

 Stay up to date with the latest Bristol Water updates

 Bristol Water’s pop-up Water Bar won the Big Bang Award for Innovation at the Utility Week Stars Awards on Friday 23 June, which is its third … Continue reading Water Bar picks up third award

 We know it is tempting when the weather is hot to take a dip in Cheddar Reservoir – or in our other reservoirs – but every year … Continue reading Don’t take the risk! – Swimming in reservoirs is dangerous

 Only 4% of the 150 litres of water we use each day is for drinking.
 The water industry is interesting as it is one of … Continue reading Saving Water